 Legacy of Love, the 2020 African American Caregivers Forum, is scheduled on Saturday, November 14 (during National Family Caregivers Month).
 Due to the COVID-19 pandemic, this year’s event will be held online.
-Please bookmark this page and return for more information this summer or early fall.

 Date: Saturday, November 13

 Accessibility: Auto-captions will be available in multiple languages (your choice of Amharic, English, French, Somali, Spanish or Swahili).
 For accessibility information, e-mail Aging and Disability Services planner Karen Winston at 206-684-0706 or Karen.Winston@seattle.gov.